6 Differences Between Banks and Building Societies

 Banks tend to have a national or international reach, with branches located wherever they can find customers willing to do business with them.
 As a result, building societies typically have a more personal relationship with their customers than banks do.

 Both banks and building societies have advantages and disadvantages for their clients.
-Which one might be a better option depends on the needs and expectations about the financial services.
-Let’s discuss the key differences and see if the building societies could be a favourable option for you.
+Which one might be a better option depends on the needs and expectations of the financial services.
+Let’s discuss the key differences and see if building societies could be a favourable option for you.

 Banks Have External Shareholders